Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Methods

+In our experiments we use $\gamma = \delta = 1$. \\ Tab~\ref{tab:cityscapes} and Appendix A.2 shows that using the consistency term (Eq.~\ref{eq:ul_con}) in a fully-supervised setting, in addition to the instance-based term (Eq.~\ref{eq:object_loss_dice}) improves the segmentation accuracy at the expense of longer training times.
 Fig.~\ref{fig:method} gives a graphical overview of our training procedure which we term \textit{SPOCO} (SParse Object COnsistency loss).
-Extensive ablation study of the individual loss terms can be found in the Supplementary (A.2).
-In the experiments, we use the term SPOCO to refer to the fully supervised training (taking all groundtruth objects including the background object).
+Extensive ablation study of the individual loss terms can be found in Appendix A.2.
+In the experiments, we use the term SPOCO to refer to the fully-supervised training (taking all groundtruth objects including the background object).
 SPOCO@p refers to the weakly supervised positive unlabeled setting, in which a fraction $p \in (0, 1]$ of objects (excluding background) is taken for training.
 The background label is never selected in the weakly supervised setting, i.e. SPOCO@1.0 means that the network was trained with all labeled objects, excluding background.